pavanpower8897/HighLevel/Books/DIA/Transactions/objectwrites.md

 "Keep the old menu available while we prepare the new menu.
 Once the new menu is ready, new customers get it."

 Much better for read-heavy workloads

+You're actually discovering an important database design trade-off:

+Read-heavy workload → minimize reader/writer contention.

+That's why techniques such as MVCC, snapshots, read replicas, caching, and lock-free/read-optimized structures are valuable.

+So your intuition is right — contention is often the real performance problem, not the mere existence of transactions or locks.